tuangatech/RL-Projects/Gomoku/README.md

 - Reward Shaping : Includes a heuristic evaluation (_evaluate_board) to provide intermediate rewards, which helps alleviate sparse rewards during training.
 - Invalid Move Handling : Penalizes invalid moves (reward = -1.0) and terminates the episode, ensuring the agent learns to avoid such actions.
 - **Precomputing valid actions** avoids repeatedly scanning the board for empty cells.
 Incremental updates ensure accuracy while minimizing overhead.
+- A pattern "-XX-" can be substring of "--XX-" and "-XX--" and be counted as 2.
+- test_reward.py to verify, all of the sudden, loss curve becomes unbelievable
 - (Cache result for _check_line() to avoid recalculating threats for cells that haven't changed since the last move, but Clear the cache after each move to ensure accuracy)
 - Cache line result.
 Clear caches in a region of 3x3 around the last move.